UrbanInstitute/urban-map/README.md

 * Responsive using [pym.js](https://github.com/nprapps/pym.js)
 * Use Urban's [datatools embed](https://github.com/UrbanInstitute/datatools-embed) for wrapper

-##Features needed
+##Features to add
-* Title
-* Legend
-* Predefined color ramps
-* Source info
-* (Eventually) optional embed button
+* Optional embed button
 * Roll over legend to highlight bin in map
 * A feature that would be good to have is a "redacted" or "ignored flag" --> basically a way of saying "if Column X in the csv meets some condition, add a class to the path and grey it out, plus allow for a custom tooltip"

 ##To do
-* Color palettes - add more, update
+* Southeastern Alaska issue - make sure json & names have latest counties
-* Make legend position responsive - separate svg
+* Make legend separate svg
 * Tooltips:
  * Move to be where the pointer points (top left of pointer)
  * Adjust based on svg position so it switches sides if needed
  * Make a function for user to enter tooltip text
-* pym it, datatools wrapper it
+* datatools wrapper it
+* Color palettes - add more, update
+* CSS for source notes, embed buttons
 * 2.0: allow single state mapping: separate jsons & aspect ratios needed for each state
-* Southeastern Alaska issue - make sure json & names have latest counties

 ##Things for the user to define
 * Necessary: